5 Questions About The Trump Administration's New Transgender Student Guidance

 No, not at all.
 Title IX also covers access to single-sex facilities like locker rooms and the right to participate in sports.
 The Obama administration's guidance also spelled out other steps that schools should take to avoid discrimination, like allowing all students to attend prom or graduation in the clothing that makes them feel most comfortable.

-The American Academy of Pediatrics summarized the public health issues at stake today in their critical statement about the Trump administration's decision:
+The American Academy of Pediatrics summarized the public health issues at stake today in its critical statement about the Trump administration's decision:

 3. What policies do school districts around the country currently have regarding transgender students?